-- 9.4.4 An aerodrome operator shall take action to eliminate or to prevent the establishment of garbage disposal dumps or any other source which may attract wildlife to the aerodrome, or its vicinity, unless an appropriate wildlife assessment indicates that they are unlikely to create conditions conducive to a wildlife hazard problem.
-Where the elimination of existing sites is not possible, the aerodrome operator shall ensure that any risk to aircraft posed by these sites is assessed and reduced to as low as reasonably practicable - 9.4.5 An Aerodrome operator shall give due consideration to aviation safety concerns related to land developments in the vicinity of the aerodrome that may attract wildlife. - 9.4.6 An aerodrome operator shall train its staff involved in wildlife strike hazard reduction to a level of competence appropriate to their duties and the equipment used.
+- 9.4.4 An aerodrome operator shall take action in coordination with CAA to eliminate or to prevent the establishment of garbage disposal dumps or any other source which may attract wildlife to the aerodrome, or its vicinity, unless an appropriate wildlife assessment indicates that they are unlikely to create conditions conducive to a wildlife hazard problem.
+Where the elimination of existing sites is not possible, the aerodrome operator shall ensure that any risk to aircraft posed by these sites is assessed and reduced to as low as reasonably practicable - 9.4.5 An Aerodrome operator shall give due consideration to aviation safety concerns related to land developments in the vicinity of the aerodrome that may attract wildlife. - 9.4.6 An aerodrome operator shall train its staff involved in wildlife strike hazard reduction to a level of competence appropriate to their duties and the equipment used. - 9.4.7 Wildlife hazard management on an airport often requires communication, cooperation, and coordination among various groups on the aerodrome.
+This is especially true when identifying hazardous wildlife situations, executing large-scale habitat management actions, or developing management strategies for hazardous wildlife that are endangered or threatened.
+For that The Aerodrome Operator shall establish an Airport wildlife committee in order to facilitate this communication, cooperation and coordination. - 9.4.8 Members of the Airport Wildlife Committee shall include the following: - operation Manager - Wildlife Control Coordinator - Aircraft Operator representative - Aerodrome maintenance - ATC representative - Local runway safety team representative - Local authorities - Depending on the organizational structure of the airport, other representatives can also be included, such as the Fire and Rescue services. - 9.4.9 The Airport Wildlife Committee shall review strike data collected and observations of birds/wildlife, assess bird/wildlife risks and summarize trends in order to evaluate and determine what effective control measures should be implemented in order to manage the issues arising. - 9.4.10 The airport bird/wildlife strike control coordinator (or equivalent) shall coordinate the activities of the wildlife control programme with air traffic control (ATC) and other stakeholders.
+The coordinator's responsibilities shall allow for the time required to be involved with observations, control and reporting.
+The wildlife coordinator at the site shall also review strike reports, monitor daily activity records and maintenance reports to determine the requirements for short- and long-term management programmes, and this information shall be passed to managers accountable for safety on a regular basis (at least monthly).